Current Group Members

 B. A. in Biochemistry/Molecular Biology — Hamilton College, 2024

-Natalie grew up in Glenmoore, PA.
-While at Hamilton, Natalie majored in Biochemistry and worked in Dr. Ryan Martinie’s lab studying the biosynthesis of a natural product, Pantocin A. Outside of lab, she enjoys skiing, softball, hiking and movie nights with friends.
+Natalie grew up in Glenmoore, PA and attended undergrad at Hamilton College in Clinton, NY.
+While at Hamilton, Natalie majored in Biochemistry and worked in Dr. Ryan Martinie’s lab studying the biosynthesis of a natural product, Pantocin A. Now in the Blackwell lab, she works on developing novel heterologous systems in Bacillus subtilis to study agr-type quorum sensing in a variety of Gram-positive pathogens.
+Outside of lab, she enjoys skiing, softball, line dancing and movie nights with friends.

 Garrett Barksdale